minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 = Data <data>

-The empirical framework stipulated in @research-design requires the comparison of voting behaviour of the US representatives and the campaign contributions which they received.
+The empirical framework stipulated in @research-design requires the comparison of voting behavior of the US representatives and the campaign contributions which they received.
 Hence, the data for the analysis consists of three different types of data joined together: data on the representatives, their contribution data and the roll-call data of the six votes.
 The following chapter